AVAnnotate/documentation/pages/offline.md

 # Creating Offline or Alternative Server Projects
 AVAnnotate projects can be downloaded and used offline or on a private server as a free-standing site.
 For projects containing offline AV, see [AV Formats and Support](https://avannotate.github.io/documentation/pages/av/).

-1. To create an AVAnnotate project that can be downloaded to your computer and served elsewhere, go to Project Settings, turn off “Generate GitHub Pages,” and turn on “Use Private Repository.”

-2. When your project builds, instead of creating a public GitHub pages website, a folder called “site” will be created in your project repository, which contains all of the static pages.
+1. Navigate to the user's project GitHub respository. called “site” will be created in your project repository, which contains all of the static pages.

 3. Download the “site” folder from your GitHub repository.
 You do not need every folder in the repository – only “site.”